MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-manage.md

 ## Disable Windows Defender Credential Guard

-Windows Defender Credential Guard can be disabled via several methods explained below, depending on how the feature was enabled in the first place.
+Windows Defender Credential Guard can be disabled via several methods explained below, depending on how the feature was enabled.
+For devices which had Windows Defender Credential Guard automatically enabled in the 22H2 update and did not have it enabled prior to the update, it is sufficient to [disable via Group Policy](#disabling-windows-defender-credential-guard-using-group-policy).

-If Windows Defender Credential Guard was enabled with UEFI Lock, the entire procedure described in [Disabling Windows Defender Credential Guard with UEFI Lock](#disabling-windows-defender-credential-guard-with-uefi-lock) must be followed.
+If Windows Defender Credential Guard was enabled with UEFI Lock, the procedure described in [Disabling Windows Defender Credential Guard with UEFI Lock](#disabling-windows-defender-credential-guard-with-uefi-lock) must be followed.
 Note that the default enablement change in eligible 22H2 devices does **not** use a UEFI Lock.

-If Windows Defender Credential Guard was enabled without UEFI Lock and was enabled via Group Policy, Windows Defender Credential Guard should be [disabled via Group Policy](#disabling-windows-defender-credential-guard-using-group-policy).
+If Windows Defender Credential Guard was enabled via Group Policy without UEFI Lock, Windows Defender Credential Guard should be [disabled via Group Policy](#disabling-windows-defender-credential-guard-using-group-policy).

 Otherwise, Windows Defender Credential Guard can be [disabled by changing registry keys](#disabling-windows-defender-credential-guard-using-registry-keys).

 Windows Defender Credential Guard running in a virtual machine can be [disabled by the host](#disable-windows-defender-credential-guard-for-a-virtual-machine).